2010 Wellington mayoral election

-The 2010 Wellington City mayoral election is part of the 2010 New Zealand local elections.
+The 2010 Wellington mayoral election is part of the 2010 New Zealand local elections.
 On 9 October 2010, elections were held for the Mayor of Wellington plus other local government roles.
 Sitting Green Party councillor Celia Wade-Brown defeated incumbent mayor Kerry Prendergast and four other candidates.

 Local government elections

 On 9 October 2010, elections were held for the position of mayor of Wellington, for 14 councillors representing the 5 wards of the city council, for the city's 12 community board representatives, for the Capital and Coast District Health Board, for the Greater Wellington Regional Council and for the Hutt Mana Charitable Trust.

 Local authority elections are held throughout New Zealand triennially and are conducted by postal vote.

 Wellington is one of eight local bodies in New Zealand that uses the Single transferable vote system to elect its mayor and councillors.

 Timeline

 Nominations opened for candidates to register with the returning officer on 23 July 2010.
 Nominations close on 20 Aug 2010.
 Voting documents will be delivered on 17 Sep 2010.

 Under section 10 of the Local Electoral Act 2001, a "general election of members of every local authority or community board must be held on the second Saturday in October in every third year" from the date the Act came into effect in 2001, meaning 9 October 2010.
 On election day, voting closed at 12 noon.